antievictionmappingproject/covid-19-map/README.md

 ### Develop

-First, using a terminal, in the root level of this repo install the required dependencies do:
+First, using a terminal, in the root level of this repo install the required dependencies by doing:

 ```
 npm install